 To enter the Capstone Project for the EdD, students must have an overall 3.0 GPA on all graduate work in the program and successfully complete the required program milestones.

-The Capstone Project is the culmination of coursework and field experience as it relates to complex problems of education practice.
-The Capstone is the final demonstration of competency in the EdD in Education program.
+The dissertation in practice is the culmination of coursework and field experience as it relates to complex problems of education practice.
+The dissertation is the final demonstration of competency in the EdD in Education program.
 It is a rigorous academic project and is expected to demonstrate the skills and knowledge the student has acquired throughout the program as applied in an authentic professional environment.
-The Capstone is completed in partnership with the student, university faculty, and the student's mentor/client.
+The dissertation is completed in partnership with the student, university faculty, and the student's mentor/client.
 It may be a group or team project.

-The Capstone Project is presented in a thorough and comprehensive written report.
+The dissertation in practice is presented in a thorough and comprehensive written report.
 It must be appropriately formatted according to APA citation guidelines.
 The student must present findings to both university faculty and the student's client.
-The Capstone will be evaluated on the thoroughness, applicability and appropriateness of the work.
-The Capstone project also includes an oral defense and presentation of the student's program portfolio.
+The dissertation in practice will be evaluated on the thoroughness, applicability and appropriateness of the work.
+The project also includes an oral defense and presentation of the student's program portfolio.

 Timeline for Completion